 Can Bengal cats be indoor cats?

 Bengals are great for apartment living.
 They're not picky about where they live.
 They like to have plenty of room to roam and explore.
 They need an environment that allows them to move freely and be active.
-If you want to keep a Bengal inside, you'll need to provide it with toys, scratching posts, and a place to sleep.
+If you want to keep a Bengal inside, you'll need to provide him with toys, scratching posts, and a place to sleep.
 You may also want to consider getting one of these pet carriers so you can take your Bengal outside because love to be outdoors.
 They prefer to spend time in nature, especially near water.
 They're happiest when they're free to run and play.
 They love exploring and having adventures.
 They're adventurous and inquisitive.
 They're often found sleeping under bushes or trees.

 Bengals love to climb and play.
 They're agile and quick, and they love jumping and running.
 They're excellent swimmers.
 They love to chase balls and other toys.
 They're also good climbers.
 They can scale walls and ceilings, and they can even jump through windows.